 A second church, Living Word, began in 1993 as the United Brethren Youth Center.
 It was intended to give students a quiet place to study and receive help from tutors, with the hope that it would eventually turn into a church.
 University students from Living Water Church organized a daily three-hour tutoring program for kids whose parents didn’t have time to spend with them after school working on their homework.
-The Global Ministries staff also began teaching English classes there.
+The UB Global staff also began teaching English classes there.
 In 1995, on Easter, they began holding church services at Living Word.

 The English Language Program at Living Water Church ended in December 2000.
 In early 2001, a facility on Taipa Island, a fast-developing island separated from the main part of the city by a causeway, was dedicated.
 In March, a new English Language Program began at that location with about 70 students.